-Section 12006 of the 21st Century CURES Act requires states to implement an EVV system for Medicaid-funded Personal Care Services (PCS) by January 1, 2019, and for Home Health Care Services (HHCS).
+Section 12006 of the 21st Century CURES Act requires states to implement an EVV system for Medicaid-funded Personal Care Services (PCS) and for Home Health Care Services (HHCS).
 Additional information about the 21st Century CURES Act can be found on the Centers for Medicare and Medicaid Services (CMS) website and the EVV overview presentation.

 What Information Must the EVV System Collect?